 *WARNING: TRIGGER WARNING & SPOILERS AHEAD*

 Tom eventually passes away in Ginny & Georgia season 2 at the hands of Georgia Miller, who decided to take on the role of God.
-After a particularly emotional visit to Tom's bedside, she feels as though she wants to help Cynthia and her son escape from their never-ending grief, so she suffocates Tom with a pillow.
+After a particularly emotional visit to Tom's bedside, she wants to help Cynthia and her son escape from their never-ending grief, so she suffocates Tom with a pillow.

 The shocking Ginny & Georgia season 2 ending only gets more intense from there.
 Although Georgia believes she's alone when she suffocates Tom, her son Austin is watching from behind closed doors.